udit-guleria/rag-chat-assistant/README.md

-# Multi-Document RAG Assistant
+# Universal Document RAG Assistant

-A powerful Retrieval-Augmented Generation (RAG) application that allows you to upload your own markdown documents and ask questions about them using AI.
+A powerful Retrieval-Augmented Generation (RAG) application that allows you to upload documents in various formats (PDF, Word, PowerPoint, Excel, CSV, JSON, HTML, Markdown, Text) and ask questions about them using AI.

 ## ✨ Features

-- **📁 File Upload**: Upload multiple markdown files through the web interface
+- **📁 File Upload**: Upload documents in multiple formats (PDF, Word, PowerPoint, Excel, CSV, JSON, HTML, Markdown, Text)
 - **🤖 AI Chat**: Ask questions about your documents and get intelligent answers
 - **📖 Source Attribution**: See exactly which documents and sections were used for each answer
 - **💬 Chat History**: Maintain conversation context during your session